chfern/bucardo-sandbox/README.md

 Setup static IP on host
 `sudo ifconfig lo0 alias 192.168.99.3`

-In the root directory, run `docker-compose up`.
+In the root project directory, run `docker-compose up`.
 This spawns the 2 database containers with required linux packages and postgres plugin.

 Execute bash using root user in source postgres container by running `docker exec -u root -it $(docker ps -aqf "name=postgres-11-src$") /bin/bash`